 14. Pack Essentials in a Carry On

-We travel light and never check a bag, but if the flight is full, sometimes they will take them from you!
+We travel light and never check a bag, but sometimes they will take them from you if the flight is full!
 I get paranoid because they’ve lost our bags for months before in this scenario.
 If you check your bag, have all your essentials in your personal carry-on item, including meds, toiletries, and an extra set of clothes.
 That way, if anything happens to your luggage, you at least have the basics.

 Pro Tip: Be familiar with your credit card benefits.
 Many travel cards will give you a stipend to replace items if your luggage is lost.